abouscarel/argmin404.github.io/_posts/2016-04-28-Launch an EC2 from jupyter.md

    ![](https://github.com/argmin404/argmin404.github.io/blob/master/_posts/Pic/2_ec2CreateNewAccessKey.png?raw=true)

+   Then follow the instruction until you get to download the csv.

+   **DO NOT SHARE THIS CSV WITH ANYBODY !!!!!!!!**

 ### The Jupyter Notebook

-As explained above the jupyter notebook leads to the creation of the VM and to sending the proper files on it.
-In our case it will send
+As explained above the jupyter notebook leads to the creation of the VM, Let's look deeper into the code :

-- install.sh : a bash file that performs all the installation
-- main.py : the main script that in this case reads from the S3 and save into it

-Let's look deeper into the code :

 #### Library Loading